Municipal Tramways Trust

-The Municipal Tramways Trust (MTT) was established by the Government of South Australia in December 1906 to purchase all of the horse-drawn tramways in Adelaide, Australia.
+The Municipal Tramways Trust (MTT) was established by the Government of South Australia in December 1906 to purchase all of the horse-drawn tramways in Adelaide, South Australia.
 The Trust subsequently also ran petrol and diesel buses and electric trolleybuses.
 It ceased to exist on 8 December 1975, when its functions were transferred to the State Transport Authority, which also operated Adelaide's suburban train services.

 History

 The MTT was created in December 1906 as a tax exempt body with eight board members, mostly appointed by local councils and a small number of state government appointees.

 Board members were appointed for terms of six years with a provision that half the members should retire every three years.

 The Trust set out by purchasing all of the horse-drawn tramways in Adelaide.
 It established a nine-acre (3.6 hectare) tram depot and headquarters near the corner of Hackney and Botanic Roads.

 Thirty-five-year old William Goodman, who had diverse engineering experience in private enterprise and government employment in the UK, New South Wales and New Zealand, was appointed in 1907 as the Trust's first engineer.
 The following year he was appointed Chief Engineer and general manager.
 He was knighted in 1932, retiring in 1950 after 42 years' service.